DESTA: A Framework for Safe Reinforcement Learning with Markov Games of Intervention: Conclusion

 \section{Conclusion}

-In this paper, we presented a novel solution method to solve the problem of learning safely.
-Our Markov game framework of a Task agent and a second Safety agent is decouples the tasks of ensuring safety and maximising the task reward.
-This enables one of the agents to learn complex behaviours at subsets of states to ensure the goal of minimising safety violations and exhibiting adaptive behaviour to the Task agent that maximises the environment reward at all other states.
-By presenting a theoretically sound and empirically robust approach to solving the safe learning problem, our method opens up the applicability of RL to a range of real-world control problems.
-The most significant contribution of this paper, however, is the novel construction that marries RL, MARL and game theory which leads to new safe solution method in RL.
-We believe this powerful approach can be adopted to solve other open challenges in RL.
+We presented a novel two-player Markov game (MG) framework for solving the problem of learning safely.
+Our MG framework decouples the tasks of ensuring safety and maximising the task reward and assigns these tasks to a {\fontfamily{cmss}\selectfont Task Agent} and a Safety agent.
+This enables the {\fontfamily{cmss}\selectfont Task Agent} to learn complex behaviours to assume control at specific states to minimise safety violations and behave adaptively to the {\fontfamily{cmss}\selectfont Task Agent} whose policy is aimed at maximising the environment reward.
+By presenting a theoretically-grounded and high performing approach to the safe RL problem, our method opens up the applicability of RL to a range of real-world control problems with complex safety constraints.